Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Arkansas Stats and Trends

-- In Arkansas' six games this year, it has six wins against the spread.

-- The Razorbacks have been favored by 3.5 points or more two times this season and have covered the spread in all of them.
+- The Razorbacks have always covered the spread this season when favored by 3.5 points or more.

 - Arkansas' games this year have hit the over on four of seven set point totals (57.1%).